TonyBarkell/here-core-ai-references/ai-workflow-guide.md

-**Purpose**: Entry point for all HERE® Core Container AI assistant workflows **Integration**: Links to all repository resources with conditional access patterns **Scope**: Reproduction samples, starters, queries, demos, and technical patterns
+**Purpose**: Entry point for all HERE® Core Container AI assistant workflows **Integration**: Links to all repository resources with conditional access patterns **Scope**: Reproduction samples, starters, queries, demos, and technical patterns **URLs**: Updated to raw.githubusercontent.com for AI assistant access